Order your own appraisal before you purchase your next home!

-Bank appraisals are not completed for the benefit of consumers.
+Bank appraisals are not completed for the benefit of consumers and home buyers!
 They're owned by the bank and used for their collateral risk decisions.
 Make sure to order your own appraisal when buying a home or investment property.

 What Homebuyers Need to Know